 2732 Main St, Santa Monica, CA 90405; pasjoli.com

-The Viceroy in Santa Monica has a new indoor-outdoor main dining venue with a wrap-around bar but you’ll want to sit out by the firepits or book a private cabana.
+The Viceroy in Santa Monica has an indoor-outdoor main dining venue with a wrap-around bar but you’ll want to sit out by the firepits or book a private cabana.
 No one will judge if you feed each other crudo, prawns, octopus or any of the veggie-friendly dishes and don’t miss the best deconstructed creamy cheesecake or the festive mai tai in a tall glass.

 1819 Ocean Ave, Santa Monica, CA 90401; viceroyhotelsandresorts.com/santa-monica/dining-nightlife